Blog

 Canine Lymphoma Awareness Month

-November 7th is Canine Lymphoma Awareness Day.
+November 7th is National Canine Lymphoma Awareness Day.
 Canine lymphoma is one of the most common cancers often found in dogs.
 In fact, it could make up as many as 20 percent of canine cancer cases.
 A local vet discusses canine lymphoma below.

 Basics